AmitHajaj/Ex1/README.md

 # Ex1
- This is the first part of excersize 1 an C++ course at Ariel university.
+ This is the first and the second part's of excersize 1 in C++ course at Ariel university.
- This excersize is test's based, so this part would be only TESTS!
+ This excersize is test's based, so this first part would be only TESTS.
+The implementation is on the second part.

  ## About